estudioChispa/100-days-of-code/r2-log.md

 ## Log

+### R2D66 - May 18, 2018
+Working through some tutorials on in-app purchases.
+Glad I've already gone through getting an app in the store, so at least most of the steps required in iTunes Connect don't seem too scary. #100DaysOfCode #swift #iOS

 ### R2D65 - May 17, 2018
 Tutorials on StoreKit, Custom sticker packs, and in-app purchases.
 It's going to take a few days for me to work through this. #100DaysOfCode #swift #iOS